Tokaimura nuclear accidents: Chronology of events

+56 other people at the JCO plant were reported to have been exposed to the radiation.
+Construction workers at a job site nearby were also reported as exposed.

 The next morning, workers ended the chain reaction by draining water from the surrounding cooling jacket installed on the precipitation tank.
 The water served as a neutron reflector.
 A boric acid solution was added to the precipitation tank to reduce all contents to sub-critical levels; boron was selected for its neutron absorption properties.